cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/share-new-site.md

 ![New Hugo](../static/secure-origin-connections/share-new-site/hugo-new.png)

-To share this work-in-progress with an audience on the Internet, start by [downloading and installing](https://developers.cloudflare.com/argo-tunnel/getting-started/installation) the Argo Tunnel daemon, `cloudflared`.
+To share this work-in-progress with an audience on the Internet, start by [downloading and installing](/connections/connect-apps/install-and-setup) the Argo Tunnel daemon, `cloudflared`.
 On Mac, you can do so by running the following `brew` command.
-If you do not have Homebrew, follow the [documentation here](https://docs.brew.sh/Installation) to install it.
+If you do not have Homebrew, follow the [documentation](https://docs.brew.sh/Installation) to install it.

 `$ brew install cloudflare/cloudflare/cloudflared`